 If you are a business owner you’ve probably asked yourself which would be better for your company, a UIFN or ITFS number?
 There are a few key differences between these service numbers that you should learn about before making your decision.

-An ITFS is an International Toll Free Service.
-The ITFS number works similarly to a US Toll Free number.
+ITFS stands for International Toll Free Service.
+An ITFS number works similarly to any other toll free number.
 A toll free number allows a customer to contact businesses without having to pay for the phone call.
 Customers in a certain country can make toll free calls that end in another country.

 A UIFN is a Universal Free Phone Number.
 When you choose a UIFN service, your business can advertise one number across multiple countries.
 UIFN’s are also toll free for customers.

-Global Call Forwarding has offered virtual local, mobile, and toll free numbers for the past 20 years and our experts can help guide you towards the right decision between a UIFN or an ITFS.
+Global Call Forwarding has offered ITFS and UIFN for the past 20 years and our experts can help guide you towards the right decision between a UIFN or an ITFS.
 Read on to find out more about the key differences between a UIFN service and an ITFS.

 Should Every Company Just Use UIFN?